A framework for how FHG and WCHQ

 The WIN ecosystem — where FHG and WCHQ sit

-A shared Wisconsin healthcare history
+A shared Wisconsin health care history

 Two data-flow architectures — one for each HCO relationship type